masinde70/masinde70/README.md

 ### Hi there.
 I'm Masinde 👋

 I am a Computer Engineer.
 I studied masters of computer engineering in Åbo Akademi University.
 I have been working as an assistant researcher at Åbo Akademi University.
-I am interested and curious to learn new technologies which can add value to life.
-This is all done through research and hands on.
+I am a practical problem solver, I have the ability to deliver trustworthy solutions (high-quality, robust, explainable, etc).
+I have the ability to pick up domain/industry understanding quickly and to have a meaningful dialogue with business stakeholders.

 - :zap: I love Engineering Mathematics, programming(C/C++, Python, CUDA), data science,DSP, Embedded systems programming, Industrial Analytics and teaching
 - 🌱 I’m exploring Machine Learning algorithms with Python and Audio Programming with C++